damaredayo/self-meter/README.rst

 :Status: beta
 :Documentation: https://docs.rs/self-meter/

+This is a fork of the `self-meter` crate, I hope to add more features, streamline and update the code, as well as add Windows support.

 A tiny library to measure resource usage of the process it's used in.
 Currently it measures: